 Credit card debt can feel so suffocating you may not even want to know the real amount of debt you’re in — but you need to.
 Add up all of your statements to get an idea of how much you’ll need to consolidate.

 If you’re paying interest on every balance, you’re paying too much.
 Determine how much money you pay each month in interest.
 If it’s more than you’re paying toward the principal, consider consolidating.
+A debt relief company can help you consolidate your debt into a lower-rate loan.
+Credit repair companies can also help you remove negative items from your credit report, which in turn can help raise your credit score.
+A higher credit score can help in negotiating a lower interest rate.

 Having a reasonable expectation about how much you can pay down each month is critical.
 Determine what your budget will permit; this can help you decide which option for consolidation is best.